As theoretical physicists...

 Upcoming Seminars

-Subscribe to Seminar Alerts to receive speaker announcements by email (seminars are currently being held in person; announcements are distributed only to UCSD email addresses).
+Subscribe to Seminar Alerts to receive speaker announcements by email.
 Also explore lists of recent speakers and recorded seminars.

 Discover new research.
 Get seminar information delivered to your inbox.